Guidelines

 Editorial

-The editorial content of member publications must be dedicated to topics and subjects directed at the local parenting community in their regional markets.
-Member publications must maintain a minimum of 30% editorial content overall; maximum of 70% advertising overall, at least 75% of editorial content must relate directly to parenting/families and at least 60% of editorial content must be locally generated and/or locally focused or be of specific local interest to the publication’s readership.
+The editorial content of members must be dedicated to topics and subjects directed at the local parenting community in their regional markets.
+Members must maintain a minimum of 30% editorial content overall; maximum of 70% advertising overall, at least 75% of editorial content must relate directly to parenting/families and at least 60% of editorial content must be locally generated and/or locally focused or be of specific local interest to the member’s readership.

 Editorial and Advertising Mix

-• As publishers incorporate more options for advertisers to tell their stores in print, digitally and via social media, keep in mind our interest in being transparent with readers.
+• As publishers incorporate more options for advertisers to tell their stories in print, digitally and via social media, keep in mind our interest in being transparent with readers.
 When an advertising message has the feel of editorial content, it is important to alert readers.
-It is strongly recommended that words such as “Advertising” or “Sponsored Content” “Brought to you by…” be attached to any print ad, online copy, Facebook , Post or tweet that is tied to paid advertising.
+Content marketing or native advertising stories can be sold to advertisers in print, digitally or via social media, but they must be labeled as such using the words such such as “Advertising” or “Sponsored Content” “Brought to you by…” be attached to any print ad, online copy, and/or social media post/story/video reel that is tied to paid advertising.

 • Editorial space should not be sold or bartered in exchange for advertising.

-• Advertising should not be placed adjacent to editorial as the result of improper involvement or to imply editorial endorsement of particular advertisers.
-Advertising adjacency may be considered and be acceptable in some cases.
-The cases are best determined through discussions with editorial and sales staff.
+• Print advertising should not be placed adjacent to editorial as the result of improper involvement or to imply editorial endorsement of particular advertisers.

 Cover Guidelines

-Member publications must exhibit a clear distinction between advertising and editorial content.
+Members with print publications and/or digital editions must exhibit a clear distinction between advertising and editorial content.
 While the cover is editorial space, in today’s business, there may be times when an ad might appear on the publication cover.
 Members must maintain the requirement that editorial space not be sold or bartered in exchange for advertising and the cover ad should comply with these requirements:

 • Position: Ads on covers must be positioned on the bottom half, well away from the magazine logo.